Raks-Javac/Sp_task/README.md

-# architect_flutter_network_services
+# Sp Task

-a flutter project demonstrating a couple of tips on how to make api calls the right way
+a simple app made with flutter